Version as adopted by the IndustriALL Congress on 14 September 2021

-(p) Nominating, in consultation with the affiliates in the relevant section and for the period until the following Section Conference, Section Chairpersons, in case any of these offices become vacant between Section Conferences.
+(p) Nominating, in consultation with the affiliates in the relevant sector, Sector Chairpersons, in case any of these offices become vacant.

 (q) Deciding on the dismissal of the General Secretary and/or Assistant General Secretaries in case of gross neglect of duty.

 (r) Selecting and approving the date, venue and agenda of the next Congress.

 (s) Establishing special committees, working groups, missions, and/or projects for specific work on areas deemed to be relevant for the work of IndustriALL.

 (t) Setting guidelines for sectoral work, add sectors in between Congresses and establish clusters between sectors.

 (u) Establishing or closing Regional Offices in one or more regions to facilitate the regional work.
 The accounts of all Regional Offices shall be audited annually.
 A report on all such audits shall be submitted annually to the Secretariat and to the Executive Committee.